english idioms about age

 B: Don’t be so silly.
 I wasn’t born yesterday!

-This idiom is lots of fun and is quite positive and uplifting (makes you feel good).
+This idiom is quite positive and uplifting (makes you feel good).
 It makes you think about how you perceive (see) life.
 When somebody says that age is just a number, they’re stating that our age shouldn’t define us as a person.
 In other words, no matter how old we are, we can do anything.

 For example, Yuichiro Miuro climbed Mt.
 Everest when he was 80 years old.
 This shows that age is just a number.